Capacity drop accounting for microscopic vehicle interaction effects: analytical model and validation with high-resolution trajectories: Conclusions and Discussions

 \section{Conclusions and Discussions}

-This paper proposes an analytical method to estimate the queue discharge flow (QDF) at freeway bottlenecks.
-The primary contributor to capacity drop is identified as the acceleration delays of hesitant vehicles, which are often triggered by lane changes and sharp decelerations, as observed in real data.
-At active bottlenecks, where the influence area typically extends several hundred meters, wave–void interactions may occur if the acceleration delay states are triggered at different positions but within close temporal proximity.
+This paper proposes an analytical method to estimate the queue discharge flow (QDF) at freeway bottlenecks by explicitly incorporating wave–void interaction.
+Building on established findings, acceleration delay states generate voids in front of vehicles and contribute to local capacity reduction.
+At active bottlenecks, where the influence area typically extends several hundred meters, wave–void interactions may arise when such delay states are triggered at different locations within close temporal proximity.
+In these situations, the void created by an upstream vehicle may intersect with the wave generated by a downstream vehicle, thereby reducing the void size and its impact on QDF.
 In such cases, the void created by an upstream hesitant vehicle can intersect with the wave generated by a downstream hesitant vehicle, diminishing the void size and thereby reducing its impact on QDF.
 Beyond the micro-level, this wave–void interaction process may also shed light on macroscopic density heterogeneity.
 It helps explain why different QDF values can be observed under the same average density.
 Without wave–void interactions, vehicles experiencing response delays generate large voids ahead of them, which increases the variance of inter-vehicle spacing and results in greater spatial heterogeneity.
 By contrast, wave–void interactions diminish these enlarged gaps and lead to a more homogeneous vehicle distribution at the bottleneck.
 This mechanism provides a behavioral explanation for why similar density levels can yield different QDF values depending on the degree of spatial heterogeneity at the aggregate level.